Save the Redwoods League: Forest restoration

-Approximately one-third of giant sequoia groves were partially or heavily logged.
-Restoration of these forests, helping them to achieve more old-growth characteristics, is an important component of their conservation.
+Journalist and activist Greg King states, " They created Save the Redwoods League not to save redwoods as parks, but as standing inventories for use by industry."
+Save the Redwoods League is member of Redwoods Rising.

 Educational programs

 The League provides numerous educational programs and resources to help K-12 students learn about redwoods forests in the classroom and on field trips.
 These programs give students the opportunity to learn STEM subjects from real-world examples, to be inspired to protect the forests, and to discover career opportunities in scientific research, park interpretation, and forest management.
 The League provides many educational resources and curriculum materials directly to teachers and partners with other organizations to extend their reach, such as by providing educational grants.

 Memorial Groves

 In 1921, Boone and Crockett Club member Dr. John C. Phillips donated $32,000 to purchase land and create the Raynal Bolling Memorial Grove in the Humboldt Redwoods State Park.
 That same year, the Stephen T. Mather – William Kent Grove was also established in the same park.
 Since 1921, the League has established over 1000 redwood memorial groves, in more than thirty of California's redwood parks.
 One grove is named after Newton B. Drury, who served as executive director of the league as well as serving as the fourth director of the National Park Service.
 He served in the league's leadership during most of the period from 1919 to 1978.
 Another grove is named after Drury and his brother Aubrey.

 The League continues to operate a Dedicated Grove or Tree Program to help raise funds to carry out its mission.
 In return for a donation, a grove or tree can be named as a memorial to or in honor of an individual, family, or organization.